mhwangyp/Coursera-Getting-and-Cleaning-Data-Project/README.md

-# Coursera-Getting-and-Cleaning-Data-Project
+# Coursera-Getting-and-Cleaning-Data-Project #

-Course Project
+Course Project:

-This repository hosts the R code and documentation files for Coursera's "Getting and Cleaning data" course.
+This repository hosts the R code and documentation files for Coursera's "Getting and Cleaning data" course project.

 The dataset used is: "Human Activity Recognition Using Smartphones"

-Files
+Files in this repo:

 run_analysis.R contains all the code to perform the analyses described in the 5 steps: